 The Honorable Patrick Kennedy is a former member of the U.S. House of Representatives and the son of the late Senator Edward Kennedy.
 His book, A Common Struggle, tells his personal story of “coming out” about suffering from bipolar disorder and addiction, his long journey to recovery, and his reflections on the current state of America’s mental health care system.
 During his 16-year career representing Rhode Island in Congress, he fought a national battle to end medical and societal discrimination against these illnesses, highlighted by his lead sponsorship of the Mental Health Parity and Addiction Equity Act of 2008—and his brave openness about his own health challenges.
 He is the founder of the Kennedy Forum, which unites the community of mental health, and co-founded One Mind for Research, a global leader in open science collaboration in brain research.

 Mom is an American sitcom on CBS.
 The series was created by Chuck Lorre, Eddie Gorodetsky, and Gemma Baker.
 It stars Anna Faris and Allison Janney in lead roles as mother/daughter duo Christy and Bonnie Plunkett.
 Both characters are in recovery from drug and alcohol use, and the show has become a standout for its efforts in tackling heavy storylines few others explore, including struggles with sobriety, addiction, substance abuse and relapse.
-In addition to capturing the truths of substance use, mental health and recovery, Mom and CBS are going the extra mile to educate the public about addiction, most recently joining with U.S. Surgeon General Vivek Murthy on this addiction PSA.
+In addition to capturing the truths of substance use, mental health and recovery, Mom and CBS are going the extra mile to educate the public about addiction, most recently joining with U.S. Surgeon General Vivek Murthy on an addiction PSA.

 You’re the Worst is a romantic comedy on FXX Network from writer and executive producer Stephen Falk.
 Starring Aya Cash and Chris Geere, it’s the story of self-destructive PR executive Gretchen and self-involved writer Jimmy.
 In the second season, it is revealed that Gretchen is suffering from clinical depression.
 A difficult topic for a comedy, You’re the Worst shines a light on clinical depression in a bold and authentic way, while still keeping the show funny.
 It has been heralded by many as the most accurate portrayal of clinical depression on television to date.